Cruduper/Synthwave-CSS-3D-Engine/README.md

 <br><br/>
 #### _**!
 IMPORTANT !** -- In order to run this **you will likely need to have a semi-modern GPU installed on your machine**.
 It is unlikely to run at a usable framerate using onboard graphics. **Google Chrome is the preffered browser** to run this application at this time.
 In some other browsers I tested, the app ran anywhere from slow to unusably slow and the intro animations executed incorrectly.
 I created an "Eco" mode that uses fewer resources and runs slightly faster (see Controls).
 I plan on optimizing performance both generally and for specific browsers at a later date.

-Here's a video demonstration of the project on Youtube, if your computer isn't powerful enough to run it: https://www.youtube.com/watch?v=bdU4kGyjrs0_
+Here's a video demonstration of the project on Youtube, if your computer isn't powerful enough to run the GH-Pages deployment linked above: https://www.youtube.com/watch?v=bdU4kGyjrs0_
 <br><br/>

 ### 🎮 Controls